bevyengine/bevy/release-content/migration-guides/entities_apis.md

 ### Other entity interactions

+The `ArchetypeRow::INVALID` and `ArchetypeId::INVALID` constants have been removed, since they are no longer needed for flushing.
+If you depended on these, use options instead.

 `BundleSpawner::spawn_non_existent` is now `BundleSpawner::construct`.
 `World::inspect_entity` now errors with `EntityNotSpawnedError` instead of `EntityDoesNotExistError`.
 `QueryEntityError::EntityDoesNotExist` is now `QueryEntityError::NotSpawned`.